zimzero12/PrismPlatform/README.md

+Note: This project has been shut down and it's in an unfunctional state.
+It's only kept for archiving purposes.

 # ✨ The Prism Platform ✨

 > **A disciplined journey to build a programming language and operating system from first principles.**